MuhammadShakee-l/SoftHive-Software-House-Management-System-SHMS-/README.md

 ---

 ## License
-This project is provided under the MIT License (or update to your preferred license).
+This project is intended for academic and demonstration purposes.

 ---